Announcements and FAQs

 There is no credit for just the final answer.

 Homework return: Your graded homework will be available at TA office hours (in person instruction) or via Moodle (online instruction).
 If you can’t pick it up immediately, no worries, we keep it, even the oldest ones, until you pick it up.
 And of course if it’s on Moodle (online instruction), it’s always available to you after being graded.

 The hour and final exam dates, and the lectures covered on each hour exam, are posted on the course schedule.
 The final covers ALL course material, i.e. all homework problems.

 All exams ARE OPEN BOOK.
 This means the assigned course notes, your class notes, your homework, and your solutions of your homework.
-You can also annotate the course (paperback or electronic version) in your own writing.
+You can also annotate any notes in your own writing.
 You can use any calculator you want.
 Gruebele’s advice: Know the material, and carefully review your own solutions in your own writing.
 Gruebele has seen a lot of students who were not able to finish the exam on time because they spent all their time browsing the web searching in the online homework solutions or desperately riffling through their 100 sheets of notes.
 If you have well-organized solutions of your own, annotated your copy of the course notes, and carefully studied your notes, they will help guide you through exam problems quickly, but if you start desperately searching through stuff during the exam for every little thing because you didn’t study, you will not be able to finish.

 Gruebele and the TAs will have reviews before each hour exam, and before finals week.
 The hour exams will be during class time, 50 minutes.
 Each exam has 4 questions, directly modified from the homework, in-class exercises or thought experiments in the course notes.
 The final has 10 questions, at least 8 directly based on homework, in-class exercises or thought experiments.
 You have 3 hours for the final, so it’s more relaxed than the hour exams.